henriqueburis/DML-Mixup_GAN/README.md

 ```

-## Wide Resnet on CIFAR-10 with Random Labels
+## Wide Resnet50 on CIFAR-10 with Mixup loss
 ```
 python trainxxxxxx with mixup loss
 ```